Update June 14, 2021: This JdeMO kit is BUILT TO ORDER and as of today we have a lead time of about 4 weeks.

-Answer: Yes, with a properly trained Prius or EV trained technician.
+Answer: Yes, a properly trained Prius or EV trained technician COULD install this kit.
 But, don't expect most Toyota dealers to want to do this.
 Actually, that number is probably close to ZERO.

 13) How long will it take to install?

-Answer: About 4 hours for us at our shop in San Marcos, California, or a weekend for a auto hobbyist.
+Answer: About 4 hours for us at our shop in Vista, California, or a weekend for a auto hobbyist.

 14) Will JdeMO be able to power my house through the CHAdeMO plug?

-Answer: Maybe, however, we have not deleloped any method to do that.
+Answer: Maybe, however, we have not developed any method to do that.

 15) I have heard that CHAdeMO is capable of 100kW up to 400kW.
 Will JdeMO be able to charge at that rate?

 Answer: No, because in order to get the full speed would first require a 500 to 1000 volt battery.
 Like most modern electric vehicles, the Rav4 EV uses a "400 volt" battery (386 volts max).

 The maximum possible charge rate might be up to 200 amps (about 70kW) for a short period of time at the lowest battery State Of Charge % (SOC%).
 Currently, JdeMO is restricted to 125 amps / 45kW.